A Stochastic Temporal Model of Polyphonic MIDI Performance with Ornaments: Performance model

-The problem is significantly reduced if we represent each chord with the trill as two states, one for the emission of the chordal notes and the other for the subsequent trill notes.
+The problem is significantly reduced if we represent each chord with the trill as two states, one for the attacks of the chordal notes and the other for the subsequent trill notes.
 As the simplest possibility, therefore, we represent each $\tilde{\bm\alpha}_I$ or $\tilde{\bm\beta}_I\tilde{\bm y}_I$ by one bottom-level state if the factor contains no trills or tremolos, and otherwise by two bottom-level states.

-Three state types are introduced for the bottom HMM; one for notes in $\tilde{\bm\beta}_I\tilde{\bm y}_I$ when the factor contains no trills or tremolos (type 1 or CH), one for after notes, short appoggiaturas when they are described as separate states from the type 1 state, the chordal notes of $\tilde{\bm\beta}_I\tilde{\bm y}_I$ when it contains trills/tremolos, and $\tilde{\bm\alpha}_I$ (type 2 or SA), and one for the trill/tremolo notes of $\tilde{\bm\beta}_I\tilde{\bm y}_I$ (type 3 or TR).
+Three state types are introduced for the bottom HMM.
+These are illustrated in Fig.~\ref{fig:ScoreToHMM}, which shows an example of homophonization and HMM state construction for a passage in the solo piano part of Chopin's second piano concerto (second movement).
+Type 1 (CH) is used for notes in $\tilde{\bm\beta}_I\tilde{\bm y}_I$ when the factor contains no trills, tremolos, or short appoggiaturas involving multiple voice parts (used in top-level states 1, 2, 3, 6, 7, 8, and 9 in Fig.~\ref{fig:ExHomophonization}).
+Type 2 (SA) is used for short appoggiaturas when they involve only one voice part, the chordal notes of $\tilde{\bm\beta}_I\tilde{\bm y}_I$ when it contains trills/tremolos, and after notes (top-level states 4, 5, and 6 in Fig.~\ref{fig:ExHomophonization}).
+Finally, Type 3 (TR) is used for the trill/tremolo notes of $\tilde{\bm\beta}_I\tilde{\bm y}_I$ (top-level states 4 and 5 in Fig.~\ref{fig:ExHomophonization}).
 Type 1 state is a generalization of a chord state, and it is characterized by an associated metrical note value indicating its duration.
 As well as ordinary chordal notes, the state type describes short appoggiaturas in $\tilde{\bm\beta}_I$ and arpeggiated notes in general.
 Type 2 state is similar to type 1 state, except that the state is succeeded immediately by another state in a similar sense that a short appoggiatura is succeeded by another note.
 Type 3 state describes trills and tremolos in general and is characterized by the continuing emission of notes.
-An example of homophonization and HMM state construction for a passage in the solo piano part of Chopin's second piano concerto (second movement) is illustrated in Fig.~\ref{fig:ScoreToHMM}.